 - Excellently choreographed fight sequences both in the ring and off it.

 - The songs are good no doubt, but they have been overused in the film.
 You see a song popping up in every five to ten minutes and that becomes distressing after a certain period of time.

 - The film’s agonizing pace which takes toll of the time during the second half.

-- Quite many glaring flaws and unintentionally laughable moments throughout the film and mostly in the later half.
+- Quite some glaring flaws and unintentionally laughable moments throughout the film and mostly in the latter half.

 Direction, Script & Other Technicalities: –

 Anurag Kashyap has done a commendable job on the director’s seat as he dives deep not only into the politically grotesque condition of Indian sports but also other important social issues like casteism, goonism and vigilantism.
 The performances of the actors flourish under his arms and so do the action sequences which are as realistic as possible.
 The screenplay of Mukkabaaz is also well built and coalesces humour, action, music and drama perfectly into the premise.
 The dialogues are wonderful, at times hilarious, at times heart-touching and at times both.
 Nevertheless, it has some overt flaws like Sunaina romancing with Shravan without any family restraint, her going to Benaras alone in spite of hailing from a staunch patriarchial background, her going away with her parents to her grandmother’s house and many more.
 The Bharat Mata Ki Jai moment was really idiotic though it may gather a cult liking.

 The songs are well merged into the movie’s premise and unlike most Bollywood films, they go with the flow of the film.
 Thankfully we don’t see any of our protagonists singing and merrymaking to the music and that’s a relief.
 However, the narrative is overburdened by the presence of so many tracks and a few of them could have been avoided to save the film from its slow pace.
 Prashant Pillai’s background score is superb; the cinematography and editing jobs have also been well executed.